smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications_02.md

 ### Task 4: Connect securely to the build agent

 In this section, you validate that you can connect to the new build agent VM.

 1. Connect to build agent vm using the **Command to Connect to Build Agent VM**, which is given on lab environment details page.

 2. When asked to confirm if you want to continue connecting, type `yes`.

-3. When asked for the password, enter **Build Agent VM Password** value, which is given on lab environment details page.
+3. When asked for the password, enter **Build Agent VM Password** given below.
+    ```
+    Password.1!!
+    ```

 4. SSH connects to the VM and displays a command prompt such as the following.
 Keep this cloud shell window open for the next step: